cislrpi/io/README.md

   }
 }
 ```
-This configuration object has username and password in it,
-so please don't share it with others and don't commit it to your repository.
+This configuration object has username and password in it, so please don't share it with others and don't commit it to your
+repository.
 Your applications can only communicate with each other if they use the same configuration.

-You can access the RabbitMQ CelIO object by using `io.mq`.
+You can access the RabbitMQ CelIO object by using `io.rabbit`.

 #### Usage
 ```typescript